 Risks to peoples' health and safety were well managed by knowledgeable staff.
 Care plans showed each person had been assessed before they moved into the home and any potential risks were identified.
-Risk assessments included. falls, skin damage, behaviours that distress, nutritional risks including swallow problems and risk of choking and moving and handling.
-For example, cushions were in place for those that were susceptible to skin damage and pressure ulcers.
-The care plans also highlighted health risks such as diabetes and epilepsy.
+Risk assessments included, falls, skin damage, behaviours that distress, nutritional risks including swallow problems and risk of choking and moving and handling.
+For example, pressure relieving mattresses and cushions were in place for those that were susceptible to skin damage and pressure ulcers.
+Daily checks were in place for a staff member to check the setting of the equipment to ensure that it was correct.
+However this daily audit had not prevented two mattresses being found incorrect.
+It was thought that the setting dials may have had been knocked following the cleaning of rooms.
+The clinical lead devised a new check list during the inspection, which included two checks to be done daily on all pressure mattresses and cushions.

+Care plans highlighted health risks such as diabetes and breathing difficulties.
 Where risks were identified there were measures in place to reduce the risks as far as possible.
 People who lived with diabetes had their blood sugar levels checked regularly to ensure it was within their normal range.
 Guidance for staff to recognise when their blood sugar was either too high or too low was in place for staff to refer to.
-People who live with diabetes need regular eye checks and foot checks as the disease has potential side effects.
+People who live with diabetes need regular eye and foot checks as the disease has potential to adversely impact of health.
 These were in place and evidence that risks to their health were mitigated.
-However we did find that the knowledge of staff was not always clearly documented and the documentation was not always up to date.
-We discussed the quality of the documentation with the registered manager and provider, who acknowledged that improvements were needed to ensure the documentation reflected the care delivered.
+However we did find that the knowledge of staff was not always clearly documented.
+We discussed the quality of the documentation with the acting manager the acting manager and clinical lead, who acknowledged that improvements were needed to ensure the documentation reflected the care delivered, and the actions required by staff.
 People told us that they received the care they needed.
-One person said, "I have had a problem with my legs but staff are spot on and I get good care."
+One person said, "I do have some health problems but staff know about them and make sure they keep an eye on me."